metabrainz/picard-docs/source/config/options_interface.rst

     .. warning::

         Please be aware that using the system theme might cause the user interface to be not shown correctly.
-        If this is the case disable the "Use system theme" option to use Picard\'s default theme again.
+        If this is the case disable the "Use system theme" option to use Picard's default theme again.

 **Allow selection of multiple directories**